-The Bowmont was developed 25 years ago by The Macaulay Institute in Scotland (MLURI) to be an extra source of income for struggling Scottish hill farmers.
-The idea was to produce a hardy hill sheep with the finest possible quality wool.
+The Bowmont was developed 25 years ago by The Macaulay Institute in Scotland (MLURI).
+The idea was to produce a hardy strain of Merino that could survive in the hill country of Scotland.
 They crossed white Shetland ewes with fine Saxon Merino ram semen sourced from the best flocks in Australia and New Zealand and crossed the resulting females back to more Merino semen to ensure the best quality genetics.
 That 75% cross was then “tweaked” with additional Merino input.
 Some of the sheep were much more than 75% Merino.
 The resources and the huge bank of semen was there to allow all of this genetic improvement but it still took 20 years of very hard work and refinement to produce the Bowmonts I have here today, i.e good consistent animals which produce fleeces between 14 and 19 microns.

 There was never much interest in the project by Scottish hill farmers largely because they wanted bigger meat lambs from the Bowmont (which will produce a hill type lamb if run at a minimal level) and kept crossing them out to other breed rams so losing the wool quality.
 This exasperated the scientists who were working on the project and they quickly lost faith in the ability of the early partner farmers to “stick to the rules”!

 The sheep were hardy but not quite as tough as was thought at first and failed to thrive in the harsh hill environment of the Scottish borders.
+The genetics used in the early days simply were not up to the job.
 The same problem arose in Wales when ADAS bought some and promptly lost many through weather conditions on their high hill research station.
 The Welsh flock also had a big problem with Johnes disease and lost many without intitally realising why.
 They also crossed out to more Shetland rams to increase hardiness and lost wool quality.

 Each sheep has a pedigree longer than mine and can be traced back to the original cross.
 Each sheep also has full fibre test details.
 This is something which is not an “optional extra” but an essential part of maintaining a wool flock.
 Claims of quality are meaningless unless they can be backed up by pure science.